gvwilson/fiction/iffy/index.md

 not wanting to slow down for a conversation.

 The old woman nodded back.
-"You mind you be careful, aye?
+"You be careful, aye?
-The *Taroona* come in yesterday, and they pirates been bustin' up ever since."
+The *Taroona* came in yesterday, and those pirates been bustin' up ever since."

 "Thanks," Iffy said dutifully.
 The old woman smiled and bent back to her strips and buckets.